The Legend of Legacy created and owned by FurYu and Atlus.

 Character Selection

-Your first choice when starting a new game of The Legend of Legacy is your main character.
-There are seven potential protagonists in Legend of Legacy, each with their own strengths and weaknesses.
-You’ll eventually get all of them in your party, so you don’t have to think too hard, but the game’s dialogue will change depending on your choice.
+The first thing you need to do when beginning a new game of The Legend of Legacy is choose a main character.
+There are seven potential protagonists in The Legend of Legacy, each with their own strengths and weaknesses.
+You’ll eventually get all of them in your party, so you don’t have to think too hard, but the game’s dialogue changes based on your choice.

-(In truth, there isn't a massive difference between characters, as far as stats go.
-They will level up in subtle, different directions, but you can make a character go any way you like if you equip them properly.
-Still, if you want optimal builds, go with what seems immediately obvious - Garnet and Owen are both good tanks, for example, while Liber is the speedy, ranged type and Eloise is good with magic.)
+There isn't a massive difference between characters, as far as stats go.
+They all level up in subtle, different directions, but you can make a character go any way you like if you equip them properly.
+Still, if you want optimal builds, go with what seems immediately obvious - Garnet and Owen are both good tanks, for example, while Liber is the speedy, ranged type, and Eloise is good with magic.

 Regardless of who you choose, you’ll automatically be paired up with two other adventurers.
 The identities of these adventurers changes depending on whom you pick as your starting character: